syncfusion-content/blazor-docs/blazor/document-editor/image.md

 documentEditor.Selection.ImageFormat.Resize(width + 10, height + 10);
 ```

+## Text wrapping style

+Text wrapping refers to how images fit with surrounding text in a document.
+Please [refer to this page](../document-editor/text-wrapping-style) for more information about text wrapping styles available in Word documents.

+## Positioning the image

+DocumentEditor preserves the position properties of the image and displays the image based on position properties.
+It does not support modifying the position properties.
+Whereas the image will be automatically moved along with text edited if it is positioned relative to the line or paragraph.

 You can also explore our [Blazor Word Processor](https://blazor.syncfusion.com/demos/document-editor/default-functionalities) example to know how to render and configure the document editor.